Last Updated on January 10, 2022 by Jeremy

 There is a bit of irony in that we run This Week in Blogging primarily as a weekly newsletter, but for my own personal travel blogs, my newsletters are somewhat lacking.

 I could make many excuses for why I simply run these as glorified RSS feeds for new articles, but the simple explanation is that I'm lazy and without having any products on those sites I haven't had enough of a reason to be motivated to try harder.

 So I collect emails, send out new articles weekly, and move on.

 It wasn't until I discovered Group Leads a few weeks ago that I finally got the spark to motivate me to focus on my newsletter more and it is because this plugin has found a way for me to rapidly increase the size of my newsletter- by converting Facebook group member requests into subscribers!

-As I have quite the active Facebook group (12,000 plus at the time of publishing) that grows by over 1,000 members a month, this one really is a game-changer!
+As I have quite the active Facebook group (28,000 plus at last update) that grows by 1,000-2,000 members a month, this one really is a game-changer!

 Note: We are only featuring limited images in this one because so much of the Group Leads dashboard shows user data.
 We value the privacy of our readers and apologize if the images appear sparse here!

 On the surface, Group Leads looks like a pretty simple Chrome browser extension that logs responses to Facebook Group Membership Questions in a Google Drive sheet as users are approved.
 This is a great way to curate responses to group questions in an easy-to-navigate place as finding these answers after the initial moderation is not easy.

 One of the questions for my local blog's group is “What kind of content would you like to see?” and curating responses into a single sheet allows me to quickly scroll through all of them and see what new users are looking for.
 If common trends emerge, I know what kind of content to post in our group and even get ideas for new blog posts outright.
 A win for everyone really!